Short-Term Construction Information

 Interested in participating on or leading a construction team?

-To get more information or apply to be on a team link to our partners at Managed Missions group.
+To get more information or apply to be on a team contact Michael Miller at mjgm2004@yahoo.com

 • Team Leader: Brad Hinman